-The estimated drawdown projections (Tables 12-14) provide a "worst-case" scenario of drawdown occurring with no recharge to the aquifer.
+The estimated drawdown projections (Tables 8-10) provide a "worst-case" scenario of drawdown occurring with no recharge to the aquifer.
 In reality, within a karst aquifer, sustained pumping depending on only aquifer storage does not happen over long periods of time because recharge occurs (Driscoll, 1986).

-All references to the previously modeled and reported proposed Bridges 5 and Bridges 6 wells have been removed from the Report.
+All references to Bridges 5 and Bridges 6 have been removed.